afaghaliya/afaghaliya/README.md

 - 👋 Hi, I’m @afaghaliya
-- 👀 I’m interested in,software functions
+- 👀 I’m interested in "DATA"
 - 🌱 I’m currently learning data anaytics
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ? afaghaliya@gmail.com